Templating with RazorEngine for Print Forms

 var os = PluginContext.Operations;

-//Setting up a simple Razor template
+//Setting a simple Razor template

 var razorTemplate = "@{" +